-The listed estimated program costs include all transportation, transfers, housing, most food, required sites, lectures and educational field trips.
+The listed estimated program costs include all transportation, transfers, required sites, tour guides, lectures and educational field trips.
 They also include mission component expenses and basic travel insurance through an ISIC (International Student Identity Card).

 No, it does not.
 You will pay tuition costs at the current rate.
 Check out the Student Financial Services page for pricing.

 Program costs are estimated one year prior to travel and are based on the costs of the last year's programs, as well as research of future travel costs.
 Since many things can change in one year, the costs are listed as estimates and will be adjusted after the trip is completely planned.
 Changes in the estimated fee can be the result of smaller group size, currency rate fluctuation, and increased travel costs.

 It might.
 However, every effort is made to keep increased costs (if necessary) to a minimum.
 Students are informed if there are indications that costs might increase.
 If necessary, activities and sites are removed from the schedule to help keep costs down.

 If you are accepted, you will pay a $500 non-refundable deposit.
 This is usually due around the first of December.